BlakeBrisben/monk/README.md

-This is the completed code following the book "Writing an interpretor in Go" by Thorsten Ball
+This is the code following the book "Writing a Compiler in Go" by Thorsten Ball

+This code piggy backs off of the main branch